 Twice a year the Foundation publishes the Kurt Weill Newsletter, which includes feature articles, news items, lists of upcoming performances, and reviews of books, performances, and recordings.
 Subscriptions are free, and all issues from 1996 to the present are online.
 The Foundation also publishes sourcebooks devoted to single works, such as Aufstieg und Fall der Stadt Mahagonny, Street Scene, and Der Silbersee.

-Kim H. Kowalke, President
+Kim H. Kowalke, President and CEO

-Philip Getter, Senior Vice President and Treasurer
+Philip Getter, Senior Vice President

 Guy Stern, Vice President